uio-carpentry/organisational/meetings/241011_board-meeting.md

 The contact for CodeRefinery at UiO is Sabry Razick from USIT.
 For future events, we should collaborate with him and start planning earlier.

-Conda and Docker: First time running.
-Some parts were better than others, but overall good.
-Some slides not good, some too small figures etc. not so popular.
+**Conda and Docker workshop**: This was the first time running the course.
+Some parts worked well, but a few slides and figures were hard to see due to the screen size in the room.
+Overall, it went well.
-12 subscribed, 9-10 in attendence, which is decent.
+Out of 12 registrations, 9-10 attended.

 ### 2. Instructor training spots
 Carpentry@UiO have the Carpentries silver Membership, which runs from 01 July 2024 to 30 June 2025.
 We have used 0 of 5 instructor training seats, and therefore we have 5 spots available until June 30 2025 (this date will be put in the YearWheel).